The SAS ADD-IN for Microsoft Office adds a

 26. Select to close the Manage Favorites window.

-The SAS Add-In for Microsoft Office allows Excel access SAS data from a server or your local machine and add it to an Excel workbook.
+The SAS Add-In for Microsoft Office allows Excel to access SAS data from a server or your local machine and add it to an Excel workbook.

 27. Select SAS Ð Open SAS Data Source from the pull-down menus (or select from the toolbar).